Booker Ervin: Biography

-His final recorded appearance occurred in January 1969, when he guested on a further Prestige album headed by teenage multi-instrumentalist Eric Kloss.
+Ervin's final recorded appearance occurred in January 1969, when he guested on a further Prestige album headed by teenage multi-instrumentalist Eric Kloss.

 Ervin died of kidney disease in New York City in 1970, aged 39.
 Most biographical accounts of Ervin's death give an incorrect date.
 His gravestone in The National Cemetery, East Farmingdale, New York, clearly shows the date as August 31, 1970.